Cooking Pot (FS II.1) by Andy Warhol

 Cooking Pot 1 as Part of Andy Warhol’s Larger Body of Work

-Warhol’s Cooking Pot print is an example of his exploration of different printmaking techniques and image sources.
+Warhol’s Cooking Pot print is an example of Warhol’s different printmaking techniques and image sources.
+The print also showcases Warhol’s fascination for everyday, household objects, especially the proliferation of commercial goods brought on by the so-called “Golden Age of Capitalism” in America.
 Cooking Pot was Warhol’s first published photo engraved print.
 Warhol found the image for this print from a newspaper advertisement and admired the uniformity and precision that came from modernized mechanical products.
 This too echoed printmaking, specifically photographic screen-printing, which allowed Warhol to manipulate and replicate pop culture images.

 Share this page: